Mass flow rate

-In physics and engineering, mass flow rate is the rate at which mass of a substance changes over time.
+In physics and engineering, mass flow rate is the rate at which mass of a fluid passes through a surface over time.
 Its unit is kilogram per second (kg/s) in SI units, and slug per second or pound per second in US customary units.
 The common symbol is $\dot{m}$ (pronounced "m-dot"), although sometimes $\mu$ (Greek lowercase mu) is used.

 Sometimes, mass flow rate as defined here is termed "mass flux" or "mass current".
 (Note: See, for example, Schaum's Outline of Fluid Mechanics.)

 Confusingly, "mass flow" is also a term for mass flux, the rate of mass flow per unit of area.